 Bruce D. Greenberg is a highly experienced litigator who draws on his more than 35 years of practice to provide sophisticated representation to clients in appellate and complex commercial litigation.
 Bruce has successfully handled dozens of cases in federal and state courts around the country, and has briefed and argued numerous appeals before the Supreme Court of New Jersey, New Jersey’s Appellate Division, and the U.S. Court of Appeals for the Third Circuit, as well as one case in the Colorado Court of Appeals.
+The moderator at a recent seminar introduced Bruce, a panelist, as "the Dean of the New Jersey Supreme Court Bar."
 He also represents applicants before the Supreme Court of New Jersey Committee on Character (on which he previously served for fifteen years).

 During lower-court proceedings, Bruce focuses on winning the matter at hand while also laying the groundwork for a strong position on appeal.
 He is regularly asked to take over on appeal cases that were handled in lower courts by other counsel.
 A “lawyers’ lawyer,” Bruce has been retained by other attorneys to prosecute appeals in their own personal partnership, matrimonial, counsel fee, and legal malpractice matters.